-We have established an account with Ileol.com, the largest Welsh language recruitment site to support the Bilingual Skills Strategy.
+9 Action 10 : Develop a Strong Health Board Identity We have established an account with lleol.com, the largest Welsh language recruitment site to support the Bilingual Skills Strategy.
 This account allows us to post specific jobs, at a fee, where Welsh is highly desirable or essential.
-We are also in the process of creating an account with Swyddle, a Gwent based Welsh language recruitment site to publish an unlimited number Action 10: Develop a of jobs to their site at no cost.
-This new account Strong Health Board should be established by March 2024.
-Identity Medical Recruitment intranet has been updated and progress with Bank and recruitment intranet is underway.
-Initial meeting undertaken with Assistant Directors of Planning and OD to explore a our Values and Behaviours refresh of Framework.
-This will combine with the broader scoping programme of the Health Board's longterm strategy.
-The first phase of work has centred on cocreating a Talent Management and Succession Planning (TMSP) framework, and internal and external engagement has been undertaken.
+We are also in the process of creating an account with Swyddle, a Gwent based Welsh language recruitment site to publish an unlimited number of jobs to their site at no cost.
+This new account should be established by March 2024.
+Medical Recruitment intranet has been updated and progress with Bank and General recruitment intranet is underway.
+Initial meeting undertaken with Assistant Directors of Planning and OD to explore a refresh of our Values and Behaviours Framework.
+This will combine with the broader scoping programme of the Health Board's long-term strategy.
+Action 11: Talent Management and Succession Planning Proposals The first phase of work has centred on cocreating a Talent Management and Succession Planning (TMSP) framework, and internal and external engagement has been undertaken.
 A draft including an executive summary, talent and succession planning definitions, tiers of offering and resources has been developed.
 The tagline for the framework is 'Stay, Learn, Grow' and is predicated on creating the right organisational and team climate through a culture of learning and investment of time and resources into employees to foster retention and to deliberately spot and grow our own workforce.
-As we move forward, we need to identify the Action 11: Talent different needs and expectations of a multi-Management and generational and diverse workforce.
-Succession Planning likely to be one of our biggest challenges.
-Proposals The framework uses four domains to explore activities to support TMSP based on the employee lifecycle and has activities from attracting the right workforce, to identifying talent and succession opportunities, developing the workforce and finally transition either into Health Board roles or externally.
+As we move forward, we need to identify the different needs and expectations of a multigenerational and diverse workforce.
+This is likely to be one of our biggest challenges.
+The framework uses four domains to explore activities to support TMSP based on the employee lifecycle and has activities from attracting the right workforce, to identifying talent and succession opportunities, to developing the workforce and finally transition either into Health Board roles or externally.
 The value of managing talent is significant.
 As a Health Board, the majority of our spend is on workforce costs and retention data shows that 23% of new starters leave within the first year.
-OD intranet pages updated with content for selfdirected learning, includes resources from key sites (i.e. HEIW).
+OD intranet pages updated with content for self-directed learning, includes resources from key sites (i.e. HEIW).
+OD team have completed 'bronze' accreditation for Kirkpatrick method of evaluation and design